zareldyn/slarp/README.md

 ```
 # ./reload
 ```
-It resolves the needed backend containers to IPs (the SLARP directives in the vhost files) and reloads the Apache service.
+It resolves the needed backend containers to IPs (the directives for SLARP in the vhost files) and reloads the Apache service.

 ### 7- And after